 - Get a private notebook and write, many times, your name with IBCLC™ after it.
 Sounds crazy, but as soon as you start to see yourself like that, it affects your sense of self.

 - Give yourself a positive affirmation, several times a day.
 (Similar to, but slightly different than self-talk.)
 “I am a totally smart person who can pass this exam.”

 When you think about how to beat test anxiety, this visualization stuff just makes sense, right?
 If you see yourself as successful, then your anxiety is more likely to dissipate.

 And by the way, this is not fake-it-til you-make it.
 It’s closer to be-it-to-believe-it.

 Music is either low-cost or no-cost.

 Here, I’ve explained how science has proven that music has a positive effect on infants and mothers.
 Now, I want to urge you to try it for yourself.

 Yes, I’m your go-to gal for this.

-I’ve given my live Lactation Exam Review over 150 times.
-Thousands of people from six continents who have attended it, and gone on to pass the exam.
-Now, you can get the online version of my Lactation Exam Review, modeled after the live version.
+I’ve helped thousands of people from six continents who have gone on to pass the exam.
+Now, you can get my Lactation Exam Review, too.